ayoub-dev29/secure-iot-platform-backend-v2/README.md

--This is the backend service for my Secure IoT Platform.
+This is the backend service for my Secure IoT Platform.